Sander Gilman

-Sander L. Gilman, born on February 21, 1944, is an American cultural and literary historian.
+Sander L. Gilman (born February 21, 1944), is an American cultural and literary historian.
 He is known for his contributions to Jewish studies and the history of medicine.
-He is the author or editor of over ninety books.
+He is the author or editor of over one hundred books.

 Gilman's focus is on medicine and the echoes of its rhetoric in social and political discourse.
 In particular, Gilman investigates the constellations of medical, social, and political discourse that emerge at certain historical junctures.

 Academic career

 Gilman obtained his B.A. degree in German language and literature from Tulane University in 1963, where he proceeded to gain his Ph.D. degree, also in German, in 1968.
 He was a professor at Cornell University (1976–1995), then moving to the University of Chicago for six years (1994–2000).
 He was then at the University of Illinois at Chicago for four years, founding its Program in Jewish Studies.

 In 2005 he was appointed a distinguished professor of the Liberal Arts and Sciences at Emory University, where he was the Director of the Program in Psychoanalysis as well as of Emory University's Health Sciences Humanities Initiative.
 He also served as professor of psychiatry and was a member of the Psychoanalytic Institute at Emory.
-During 2017-18 he was the Alliance Professor of History at the Ludwig Maximilian University of Munich.
+During 1990-1991 he served as the Visiting Historical Scholar at the National Library of Medicine, Bethesda, MD; 1996–1997 as a fellow of the Center for Advanced Study in the Behavioral Sciences, Stanford, CA; 2000–2001 as a Berlin prize fellow at the American Academy in Berlin; 2004–5 as the Weidenfeld Visiting professor of European Comparative Literature at Oxford University; 2007 to 2012 as Professor at the Institute in the Humanities, Birkbeck College; 2010 to 2013 as a Visiting research professor at The University of Hong Kong; and as the Alliance Professor of History at the Ludwig Maximilian University, Munich (2017–18).
+He has been a visiting professor at numerous universities in North America, South Africa, The United Kingdom, Germany, Israel, China, and New Zealand.
 In 2021, he was made professor emeritus at Emory.

-In 2007 he was appointed Professor, Institute in the Humanities, Birkbeck, University of London and a visiting fellow of the new Institute of Advanced Studies, Warwick University, UK.
 He was president of the Modern Language Association in 1995.
 He has been awarded a Doctor of Laws (honoris causa) at the University of Toronto in 1997, elected an honorary professor of the Free University of Berlin (2000), made an honorary member of the American Psychoanalytic Association in 2008 and made a Fellow of the American Academy of Arts and Sciences (2016).